Connecticut Wastewater and Drinking Water Certification and Training Requirements

-In Connecticut the Department of Environmental Protection Bureau of Water Management certifies Wastewater Treatment Plant Operators.
+In Connecticut, the Department of Energy and Environmental Protection (CT DEEP) Bureau of Water Management certifies Wastewater Treatment Plant Operators.
 There are four classes of certification, Classes I through IV (lowest to highest) based on treatment complexity.

 In order to qualify to take a DEP-sponsored exam, an applicant must fully complete an application detailing how they meet the experience and education requirements appropriate for that particular class of exam.
 Once an exam is passed, a certificate is then issued, except in the case of an Operator-In-Training (OIT).
 In the case of an OIT, a certificate is issued when the operator provides documentation of having fulfilled the experience requirement.
 In some instances, extra education may be applied toward a portion of the experience requirement, and extra direct responsible charge experience may be applied toward a portion of the education requirement.
 While the regulations require that exams be given once per year, the practice has been that exams are given in January and July of each year.

 OIT applicants may apply to take the Class I, II or III exam without meeting the experience requirements.
 A successful applicant that passes the exam is required to present to the DEP proof of having fulfilled the experience requirements prior to being issued the appropriate certificate.
 A valid certificate must be issued before the applicant is able to assume duties requiring that Class of certification.